mizerc/mizerc.github.io/content/posts/raytracing/index.md

 tags: ['graphics']
 ---

 If you're into computer graphics, there's a chance you've come across the famous [ray tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
-If not, well, I'm happy to be the first to introduce you.

-I decided to take on the challenge and try to make a simplified version using a simple HTML Canvas.

 ### Algorithm